 Generate secure passwords with a PowerShell function

 In my GitHub Gist I have a PowerShell function to “easily create a random string (or secure password) using PowerShell” you can use and add to your PowerShell Profile for easy usage.
-For example:

 PS C:\Users\JanR> Get-RandomString 20